Indy 500 qualifying TV schedule, streaming, times for NBC, Peacock

-The starting grid for the 106th Indy 500 will be set this weekend with more than 10 hours of coverage from Indianapolis Motor Speedway across Peacock Premium and NBC.
+The pole position for the 106th Indy 500 will be set Sunday at Indianapolis Motor Speedway from 4-6 p.m.
+ET on NBC, along with the other top 11 starting spots.

 The qualifying format has been overhauled this year, requiring the pole-sitter to make three four-lap runs.